How I Make Important Life Decisions (and What’s The Difference Between Impulse and Intuition?)

 “Other people have it way worse.”

 To remind you, in the famous words of Marianne Williamson,

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”

 And it’s time for you to start telling yourself the truth and honoring your truth, because your truth is your soul’s wisdom speaking through you.
 So every time you deny your truth or choose not to trust yourself, you are denying your own soul.
 If you think that practice doesn’t come with negative side effects, you are mistaken.

-Instead of ranting about that though, I want to share how I honor my truth and use it to make important life decisions.
+I want to share how I honor my truth and use it to make important life decisions.

 The answer is simple, the choice however, isn’t that easy because we’re simply not trained, practiced or experienced at it.
 In fact, further down in this post, I’ll share an insight with you that I had recently around how I failed to take my own advice in a few different ways this year and the price I paid for it.